Same Content, Different Representations: A Controlled Study for Table QA: Experimental Setup

 \subsection{Evaluation}

 Previous work \citep{DBLP:journals/sigmod/DengSLWY22, DBLP:conf/iclr/WuYLJOZ25, DBLP:conf/acl/ZhuLHWZLFC20} has largely relied on traditional metrics such as Exact Match (EM) and Partial Match (PM).
 However, these metrics suffer from well-known limitations: they depend on strict string-level comparison with the gold answer.
 Consequently, they penalize semantically correct predictions due to paraphrasing, formatting, or minor rounding differences.
 To address these limitations, we adopt {LLMs as judges}, a strategy shown to correlate strongly with human evaluation in a variety of reasoning tasks \citep{maekawa2025holistic}.
 Concretely, GPT-4o is given both the gold answer and the model’s prediction and prompted to determine semantic correctness.
 This evaluator tolerates surface variation while enforcing strict semantic equivalence.

+To assess the reliability of our LLM-based evaluator, we randomly sampled 100 evaluation cases across all datasets and model families.
+Each case was independently annotated by a human and compared to the LLM’s judgment.
+We observed a 96\% agreement rate, demonstrating that the LLM-based evaluation is sufficiently stable for large-scale benchmarking.
 Unless stated otherwise, all results reported follow this evaluation protocol.
+We provide a Chi-Square significance analysis in Appendix \ref{app:stat} to rigorously evaluate performance differences across data splits.